pippim/pippim.github.io/index.md

 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr7" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr9" class="hdr-btn">Skip</a></div>

 ## Images, Javascript, CSS and HTML

+It is important to follow these instructions to setup your site: [Adding a theme to your GitHub Pages site using Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)

+Otherwise Jekyll documentation itself could break your Github Pages theme you've chosen.
+For example, `_layouts/default.html` needs to be copied from the theme to make significant changes to the theme.

 These are the file types in the pippim website: